Aimeedeer/bigannouncement/doc/blogpost.md

 ## Friendly community
 - The intro channel is a great way to start talking to the community.
 People are actively sending information about themselves.

+## Ways to defeat a dapp

+- IPFS
+  - Block all bootstrap nodes